 In March 2020, the WHO declared a global pandemic attributable to the outbreak and continued spread of COVID-19 that has had a significant impact throughout the global economy.
-In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, the Partnership implemented a variety of procedures to protect its employees, third-party business partners, and customers.
+In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, the Partnership has implemented a variety of procedures to protect its employees, third-party business partners, and customers.
 The Partnership continues to provide essential products and services to its customers in a safe and reliable manner, and will continue to do so in compliance with mandated restrictions presented by each of the markets it serves.
-The Partnership continues to evaluate and react to the potential effects of a prolonged disruption and the continued impact on its results of operations.
+The Partnership continues to evaluate and react to the effects of a prolonged disruption and the potential of continued impact on its results of operations.
 These items may include, but are not limited to: the financial condition of its customers; decreased availability and demand for its products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; delays related to current and future projects; commodity price volatility and supply chain constraint; and the effects of government stimulus efforts.
-While its operations and financial performance continue to be impacted by COVID-19, the Partnership cannot predict the duration or magnitude of the outbreak and the total effects on its business, financial position, results of operations, liquidity or cash flows at this time.
+The Partnership cannot predict the duration or magnitude of the outbreak and the total effects on its business, financial position, results of operations, liquidity or cash flows at this time.